vijaygupta18/Hacktoberfest-2022/README.md

 ## This repository is for collecting the different projects made by people who wants to contribute in open source.

-        ## - Do give a star if you liked this repo.
+        ## - Do follow and give a star if you liked this repo.

 ### Note - Your Project Must be valid.